daijiang/dotfiles/README.md

 ========
 My setting files.
 Not ready for others but you are welcome to tweak them for your own use.

-When you want to update your setting, just `git pull` first and then run `symbollinks.sh`.
+When you want to update your setting, just `git pull` first and then run `bash symbollinks.sh`.

 ## vim